JingShuju/Trans2Net/README.md

-# Semantic segmentation of MEP systems point clouds within buildings based on a novel multi-class dataset and local-global vector transformer deep learning
+# Semantic segmentation of building MEP systems in point clouds using a novel multi-class dataset and local-global vector transformer deep learning

 The code and dataset will be publically opened after the paper is published.